Reduced instruction set computer: IBM 801

-RISC and MIPS
+Berkeley RISC and Stanford MIPS

-By the late 1970s, the 801 had become well known in the industry.
+By the late 1970s, the 801 had become well-known in the industry.
 This coincided with new fabrication techniques that were allowing more complex chips to come to market.
 The Zilog Z80 of 1976 had 8,000 transistors, whereas the 1979 Motorola 68000 (68k) had 68,000.
 These newer designs generally used their newfound complexity to expand the instruction set to make it more orthogonal.
 Most, like the 68k, used microcode to do this, reading instructions and re-implementing them as a sequence of simpler internal instructions.
 In the 68k, a full 1/3 of the transistors were used for this microcoding.

 In 1979, David Patterson was sent on a sabbatical from the University of California, Berkeley to help DEC's west-coast team improve the VAX microcode.
 Patterson was struck by the complexity of the coding process and concluded it was untenable.
 He first wrote a paper on ways to improve microcoding, but later changed his mind and decided microcode itself was the problem.
 With funding from the DARPA VLSI Program, Patterson started the Berkeley RISC effort.
-The Program, practically unknown today, led to a huge number of advances in chip design, fabrication, and even computer graphics.
+The program, practically unknown today, led to a huge number of advances in chip design, fabrication, and even computer graphics.
 Considering a variety of programs from their BSD Unix variant, the Berkeley team found, as had IBM, that most programs made no use of the large variety of instructions in the 68k.

 Patterson's early work pointed out an important problem with the traditional "more is better" approach; even those instructions that were critical to overall performance were being delayed by their trip through the microcode.
 If the microcode was removed, the programs would run faster.
-And since the microcode ultimately took a complex instruction and broke it into steps, there was no reason the compiler couldn't do this instead.
+And since the microcode ultimately took a complex instruction and broke it into steps, there was no reason the compiler could not do this instead.
 These studies suggested that, even with no other changes, one could make a chip with 1/3 fewer transistors that would run faster.
 In the original RISC-I paper they noted:

 Skipping this extra level of interpretation appears to enhance performance while reducing chip size.

 It was also discovered that, on microcoded implementations of certain architectures, complex operations tended to be slower than a sequence of simpler operations doing the same thing.
 This was in part an effect of the fact that many designs were rushed, with little time to optimize or tune every instruction; only those used most often were optimized, and a sequence of those instructions could be faster than a less-tuned instruction performing an equivalent operation as that sequence.
 One infamous example was the VAX's INDEX instruction.